gcpinckert/rb_101/lesson_06/tic_tac_toe/bonus_features.md

 - [ ] Get rid of any code redundancies
 - [ ] Extract hard-coded `5` (games to win tournament) to constant (`tournament_over?` line 249)
 - [ ] Switch markers when first turn is alternated?
 (Traditionally, 'X' goes first)
+- [ ] Add "Would you like to keep playing?" after each game to make it easy to quit out before tournament completion